 The EyeSight package includes pre-collision braking assistance, pre-collision throttle management, lane departure and sway warning and adaptive cruise control.

-EyeSight uses two charge-coupled device cameras Subaru says it developed in house to closely monitor vehicles, pedestrians, traffic lanes and other potential obstacles.
+Now in its second generation, EyeSight uses two charge-coupled device cameras Subaru developed in house to closely monitor vehicles, pedestrians, traffic lanes and other potential obstacles.
 Unlike cameras offered on some other vehicles, Subaru placed its EyeSight system above the Outback's windshield near the rearview mirror.

-At low speeds below 19 mph, EyeSight can bring a so-equipped Outback to a complete stop if it detects an impending collision with a pedestrian, bicyclist, vehicle or other obstacle.
-Above 19 mph, the system can apply the vehicle's brakes to reduce the severity of an impending impact.
+At speeds below 31 mph, EyeSight can bring a so-equipped Outback to a complete stop if it detects an impending collision with a pedestrian, bicyclist, vehicle or other obstacle.
+Above 31 mph, the system can apply the vehicle's brakes to reduce the severity of an impending impact.

 In addition to that active safety technology, the EyeSight package's adaptive cruise control helps drivers maintain a set distance from other vehicles on a highway.
 Its lane departure and sway warning systems alert drivers if they unintentionally start to wander within their lane or make their way into another lane.

-All Outback models come standard with dual front, front side and full-length side curtain airbags in addition to traction and stability control systems and a tire-pressure monitoring system.
+All Outback models come standard with dual front, front side, front seat cusion, and full-length side curtain airbags in addition to traction and stability control systems.

 One of Subaru's most well-known models, the Outback wagon doesn't have any true competitors - its the last midsize non-premium wagon on the market.
 Those looking to do some cross-shopping should check out similarly sized crossovers such as the Ford Edge, the Nissan Murano and the Honda Crosstour.
 More expensive (but smaller) wagons like the BMW 3-Series Wagon, the Audi allroad and the Acura TSX Sport Wagon.